Wednesday, November 27, 2024

 The walk to the mudflats passed along a path lined with trees - a few winter passerines were present, including a couple of Daurian Redstarts and four Black-faced Buntings.

-I completely failed to get any usable photographs of Black-faced Bunting so a sound recording will have to suffice - a really distinctive call, much like a Song Thrush.
+I completely failed to get any usable photographs of Black-faced Bunting on this trip so a sound recording will have to suffice - a really distinctive call, much like a Song Thrush.

 Viewing the mudflats involved accessing the floating hides by walking along an intricate system of floating boardwalks leading through the mangroves - really amazing.